St. Peters Canal: Swing bridge replacement

 The old one-lane swing bridge was constructed in 1936.
 The bridge was almost 80 years old and was nearing the end of its lifecycle.
 Routine inspections identified the bridge as needing some upgrades to meet current standards.
 Parks Canada considered continuing to perform repairs, but a full bridge replacement was deemed to be more cost effective.
 The old bridge still met all safety requirements and underwent regular bridge inspections to ensure public safety until it was replaced.

 In August 2014 Public Works and Government Services Canada (PWGSC) issued a Notice of Preferred Procurement (NPP) for the design phase of a new swing bridge for the St. Peters Canal.
 According to Parks Canada external relations officer Maria O'Hearn, this step was the first in a three-year process that saw construction of a new two-lane swing bridge begin in 2016, with the new structure replacing the former one-lane bridge a year later.
 On 20 November 2014 this tender was awarded to Parsons Inc. of Gloucester, Ontario.

 The project was estimated to cost $10 million (final cost closer to $16 million) and was overseen by Parks Canada, as the bridge is part of a national historic site.
 The new two-lane bridge was built adjacent to the existing one-lane structure.
 Contracts for the construction went out during the winter of 2016-2017 with the work beginning in March 2017.
 The new two-lane bridge opened slightly behind schedule to boat and vehicular traffic in mid-June 2017, with landscaping work to be completed during the summer that year.
 An official re-opening ceremony, with representatives of the Government of Canada, along with community members from St. Peter's and Potlotek First Nation, was held on November 16, 2017.

 Swim The Canal

 The Swim The Canal event, part of the region’s Nicolas Denys Days, was launched in 2014.

+The event has continued each year since 2014, only interrupted in 2020 and 2021 due to the COVID-19 pandemic, and is a fundraiser to support the volunteer activities of the Village on the Canal Association.

 In 2018, 260 participants made their way down the 800-metre channel that connects the Bras d'Or Lake and the Atlantic Ocean.

+The 2025 event saw 400 swimmers take part, reaching a goal and cap set by the organisers to ensure the safety of the participants.

+It wasn’t just locals who swam.
+Marc Champagne and Annie-Claude Letendre, both from Whitehorse, Yukon, sought out the event as part of some time added ahead of a business trip.

+“I have meetings in Halifax next week, and so we decided to tack on a few extra days and make a holiday of it,” Champagne said.
+“We’re both avid swimmers, and we were looking around for things we could do in the water, and we stumbled on this event.

+“It’s just awesome to see so many people out and enjoying the water, having a fun time swimming together.”